icpctools/icpctools/CDS/README.md

 [WildFly](http://wildfly.org/), or
 [Jetty](http://www.eclipse.org/jetty/).
 However, the mechanisms and requirements for deploying web applications to application servers differ between servers.
-This guide does not attempt to provide tutorial details for such alternative deployments; see the Appendices and the documentation for your particular application server for additional information.
+This guide does not attempt to provide details for alternative deployments.

 ### Installing the CDS

 To install the CDS, download a copy of the latest version from the [ICPCTools website](https://tools.icpc.global) and unzip it into any convenient directory.
 That's it!